 - Limit the number of products used to avoid inappropriate use. - Always check manufacturers' instructions. - Products should be stored and used in accordance with Care of Substances Hazardous to Health (COSHH) Regulations and manufacturer's instructions must be followed in order to achieve safe practice.

 Detergents

-- Warm water and general purpose neutral detergent or detergent wipes are suitable for many cleaning activities. - Neutral liquid detergents, e.g. Hospec, classed as anionic and non-ionic have the best detergent activity. - Single use disposable cloths are recommended.
+- Warm water and general purpose neutral detergent or detergent wipes are suitable for many cleaning activities. - Neutral liquid detergents classed as anionic and non-ionic have the best detergent activity.

 Disinfectants